lxc/incus/doc/howto/move_instances.md

 The instance must move to a different cluster member, and its devices must resolve to the same set in the target project, because a running instance can't be given a different device set.
-Attached custom volumes don't follow the instance and must be moved separately, except for those marked `dependent`, which move with it as long as the two projects don't share their storage volumes.
+Attached custom volumes don't follow the instance and must be moved separately, except for those marked `dependent`, which move with it.

 (live-migration-containers)=
 ### Live migration for containers